 But in marketing, cold calling is somehow getting obsolete.
 That’s why, to generate conversations and responses from prospects, you should employ an intelligent way of calling prospects.
 To do this, it has to be in tandem with your targeted email system since the smart calling system facilitates outbound calls by analyzing email open and response times and other online activity.

-An example is our very own SMART (Sales and Marketing At the Right Time) Calling system, which makes sure prospects that are most reachable at any given moment are moved to the top of the calling list, resulting to higher conversion rates for the campaign.
+An example is our very own SMART (Sales and Marketing At the Right Time) Calling system, which makes sure prospects that are most reachable at any given moment are moved to the top of the calling list, resulting in higher conversion rates for the campaign.
 If you don’t believe telemarketing can drive leads further down the sales funnel, then you should read this.
-Yes click it.
+Yes, click it.
 There you go.

-Get your telemarketing plans lay out perfectly with these guides:
+Get your telemarketing plans layout perfectly with these guides:

 - Pages of Success for IT Telemarketing Part 1: The Best Laid Plans